mitander/riptide/README.md

 **Current Development Stage**: Foundation and simulation framework complete

 **Ready for Use:**
-- Comprehensive simulation environment for BitTorrent development
+- Simulation environment for BitTorrent development
 - Type-safe domain modeling and error handling
 - Async storage abstraction with file backend
 - CLI interface for testing and development